Ukraine's Poroshenko names new head of anti-rebel operations

 KIEV President Petro Poroshenko has named a new chief of military operations against separatists in eastern Ukraine, continuing a shake-up of the military and security leadership to combat the insurgency.

-In a decree, he named Vasyl Grytsak head of the "anti-terrorist centre", making him operational chief in the drive to quash the rebels.
+In a decree, he named Vasyl Grytsak head of the "anti-terrorist center", making him operational chief in the drive to quash the rebels.

 Pro-Russian separatists have been fighting government forces since April when they set up 'people's republics' in the east of Ukraine.